-We examine the feasibility, opportunities, and challenges for the large-scale deployment of renewable energy, CCS, and 'green' hydrogen.
-We also evaluate the possibility of developing joint venture opportunities with renewable energy and nuclear generators in Mainland China.
+We examine the feasibility, opportunities, and challenges for the large-scale deployment of renewable energy, CCS, and green hydrogen.
+We also evaluate the possibility of developing jointventure opportunities with renewable energy and nuclear generators in Mainland China.
 Our objective is to promote regional collaboration on clean energy development and a power system that is better integrated with Mainland China.

 Domestic renewable energy (RE): Limited by geographical conditions and resources, domestic RE can only play a limited role in Hong Kong's energy mix.
 However, it must undoubtedly be an indispensable part of any future decarbonised power system in Hong Kong.
 Our analysis shows that domestic RE could supply up to 4 percent of Hong Kong's electricity demand by 2030 and 10 percent by 2050.
 Among all RE options to help achieve decarbonisation, offshore wind farms appear to have the greatest potential.
+In the future, if CCS technology becomes commercially available, it could help abate emissions from fossil-fuel power plants while maintaining their dispatchable power output, and assure reliability in a flexible manner.
+This is of great value to Hong Kong because, with limited renewable energy resources, fossil fuel-based power generation is likely to perform some role.